Non-governmental 457(b) rollover rules

 Secondly, if you have a non-governmental 457(f) plan—well, take plan documents home and plan to waste several hours trying to figure that puppy out.
 I’ll detail the differences between the 457(b) vs. 457(f) below.

-Moreover, there are many more flavors of Non-Qualified Deferred-Compensation (NQDC) plans.
+Moreover, there are many flavors of Non-Qualified Deferred-Compensation (NQDC) plans.
 Look closely and discover what type of plan you have.
 NQDC is the broad category of plan.
-If you have a for-profit employer, you must dig deeper into the plan documents.
+You must dig deeper into the plan documents if you have a for-profit employer.
 All 457 plans are NQDCs, but not all NQDCs are 457s.

-In essence, this ultimate guide to top-hat plans is for someone who works for a non-profit institution—a 501(c)(3)—who is highly compensated and considering investing in their employer’s non-governmental 457(b) plan.
+In essence, this ultimate guide to top-hat plans is for a highly compensated non-profit institution—a 501(c)(3)—and is considering investing in their employer’s non-governmental 457(b) plan.
+Remember, the money is not yours (it is an asset of your hospital and subject to its creditors) until it is in your personal bank account.

 Definition and Purpose of the Non-Governmental 457 Plan

-A non-governmental 457 plan is defined as an extra or bonus tax-advantaged salary deferral plan for a select group of employees.
-They allow you to defer your salary during peak income years but have distinct distribution options than qualified plans (401k and 403b).
+A non-governmental 457 plan is an extra or bonus tax-advantaged salary deferral plan for a select group of employees.
+They allow you to defer your salary during peak income but have different distribution options than qualified plans (401k and 403b).
 Since they are non-qualified, they cannot be offered to rank-and-file employees.
 Qualified plans cannot discriminate and must meet nondiscrimination testing.

 On the other hand, Top Hat Plans must discriminate.